 - An act or failure to act which presents an imminent risk of serious harm.

-We provide physical and emotional needs for local, teenaged, survivors of abuse.
+At the most basic level, we provide physical and emotional needs for local, teenaged, survivors of abuse.

 We find kids who need us through our multi-disciplinary professional network, which includes the following: schools, churches, Child Advocacy Centers, juvenile justice programs, pediatricians, nurses, therapists, social workers, and teachers.